Social and Behavioral Sciences

 SBS 450 Assessment of Individual Differences in Children

 Students wishing to earn the MHRT/C must select: all of the starred (*) courses; plus either SBS 348 or SBS 349; and any course from the Developmental Contexts category.
 Only students in the SBS Counseling Concentration may take the MHRT/C subtrack.
 Note that the subtrack requires 8 courses rather than 6; the additional 2 are used to fulfill general electives.
-For more information, see the MHRT/C advising handout in the Career Options box.
+For more information, see the MHRT/C advising handout.

 MHRT/C and the SBS Degree Flyer - pdf Format